SARA: Stress Test Reasoning in Audio Deepfake Detection

 \section{Ethical Considerations}

 By shifting the paradigm from ``black-box'' classification to ``glass-box'' reasoning, our work aims to restore trust in automated deepfake detection.
-The introduction of interpretable metrics like \textit{cognitive dissonance} empowers human analysts to verify AI decisions rather than blindly accepting them.
-This auditability is crucial for deploying ALMs in high-stakes environments where a binary ``fake/real'' label is insufficient.
+The introduction of interpretable metrics like \textit{reasoning-verdict dissonance} empowers human analysts to verify AI decisions rather than blindly accepting them.
+This auditability is crucial for deploying ALMs in high-stakes environments where a binary fake/real label is insufficient.

 We acknowledge that detailing specific \textit{Linguistic Attacks} (e.g., transcript-based perturbations) presents a dual-use risk.
-Malicious actors could leverage our findings to craft ``stealthy'' deepfakes that bypass reasoning-based defenses by exploiting the semantic-acoustic gap.
+Malicious actors could leverage our findings to craft stealthy deepfakes that bypass reasoning-based defenses by exploiting the semantic-acoustic gap.
 However, we believe that defensive disclosure is necessary.
-By exposing the fragility of the \textit{Reasoning Shield} now, we enable the community to develop robust alignment techniques before these vulnerabilities are exploited in the wild.
+By exposing the fragility of the current ALMs, we enable the community to develop robust alignment techniques before these vulnerabilities are exploited in the wild.

 This research is intended solely to strengthen the defense of digital media integrity.
-We are releasing our attack protocols and audit code to facilitate reproducibility and accelerate the development of ``red-teaming'' benchmarks for Audio Language Models.
+We are releasing our attack protocols and audit code to facilitate reproducibility and accelerate the development of red-teaming benchmarks for Audio Language Models.
 We strongly condemn the use of these techniques for deception or manipulation.